Kembla Joggers Athlete Development & Assistance Fund

 - be representing Kembla Joggers, ANSW or AA at a national or international event sanctioned by Athletics Australia.

-- Track Championship funding - have represented the club at a minimum of 5 (seniors) or 4 (juniors) ANSW sanctioned track events during the last 12 months.
+- Track Championship funding - have represented the club at a minimum of 3 senior or junior ANSW/AA sanctioned track events during the last 12 months.

-- Road, Cross-Country or Mountain championship funding - have represented the club at a minimum of 4 (seniors) or 3 (juniors) ANSW sanctioned road, cross-country or mountain running championships during the last 12 months.
+- Road, Cross-Country or Mountain championship funding - have represented the club at a minimum of 3 senior or junior ANSW/AA sanctioned road, cross-country or mountain running championships during the last 12 months.

-- competed in an ANSW or AA relay championship representing the club during the last 12 months.
+- competed in a relay championship representing the club during the last 12 months.
+(N/a for 2020/21 season as there were no relays in 2020/21)

-Applications for assistance must be on the official form which is also available from the club Secretary.
+Applications for assistance must be on the official form which is available from the club Secretary or on the KJ website.
 Athletes seeking assistance must provide a detailed schedule of expenses including any evidence where possible.
 Funding from other sources should also be declared.
 A summary of actual expenses should be provided upon request following the trip for which any funding is given.

 Beaton Park Scholarship